Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 ## Scope of Work

-The scope of work inherently encompasses the entirety of the human species and [[Worksite Earth]] without exception, and the expansion of the human species beyond Earth into inter-planetary and eventually inter-stellar configurations.
+The scope of work inherently encompasses the entirety of the human species and [[Worksite Earth]] without exception, and the expansion of the human species beyond Earth into inter-planetary and eventually inter-stellar configurations over the next hundreds of millions of years.

 It involves inviting inviting all humanity, roughly [[10 Billion People In 10 Years]], to make their [[Way]] [[FROM the Old TO the New]], and take up an [[Equal Citizenship]] in a fully regenerating, flourishing, and abundant Future.

+Accomplishing this while preventing the suffering and death of 2/3 to 3/4 of the human population requires that instead of stumbling headlong into an apocalyptic AI and Nuclear World War III / IV against [[One Another]] and our Planet (along with associated Civil Wars, Chaos, and Tyranny), we beat our [[Weapons Into Tools of Life]], work together, and reallocate our [[High Science Technology]] and $10 to $20 Trillion of the $30 Trillion+ of expected military expenditures over the next 10 years towards the greatest Joint Venture in human history, while fundamentally reorienting and realigning our Way of Being and Interacting as a human species aboard [[Worksite Earth]].

+This ~$15 Trillion of nominal resource reallocation to the [[New Vision and Plan]] enables humanity to gather up its [[Collective Inheritance]] in [[The Commons]], and co-create a backbone to equip and empower a decentralized array of the first 3% of the human population, organized into ~50 million connected and empowered small teams around the world, to poly-centrically prioritize, localize, and adapt the best solutions and technologies to meet the needs, solve the problems, and accomplish the goals and aspirations inherent in every community on Earth.

+Additionally, it decentralizes and democratizes power, authority, opportunity, knowledge, and technology around the world, rendering war and involuntary migration obsolete, while ensuring that every tribe, tongue, and people has a free and secure place to call home.

+Lastly, it reintegrates the human population in service of [[One Another]], All [[Life]], and its [[Generative Source]].
 ## Reintegration of the Human System and Living System

-Encompassing [[All]] Creation, the strategy and plan calls for the reintegration of the [[Human System]] *in service of* the eternally regenerative [[Living System]], or Universe, it is a part of.
+Encompassing [[All]] Creation, the strategy and plan calls for the reintegration of the [[Human System]] *in service of* the eternally regenerative [[Living System]], or Universe, it is a part of, and the [[One]] Source and Sustainer of All.

 This requires that the [[Human System]] *itself* be transformed FROM [[Degenerative]] TO [[Regenerative]], empowered by a [[New Human Operating System]].